pgmarco11/solar-savings/README.md

 Instructions for use
 --------------------

-Copy and paste this code in any page or post you want to show the total Kwh Generated.
+Copy and paste shortcode in any page or post using the shortcode block in any page or post to show the total Kwh Generated.

 [counter-widget-kwh title="Total Savings"]

-Copy and paste this code in any page or post you want to show this counter on.
+Copy and paste this shortcode using the shortcode block in any page or post you want to show this counter on.

 [counter-widget title="Total Savings"]